-These healthy zucchini muffins are the best (if I say so myself)!
-They are sweetened with date syrup, vegan, oil-free and gluten-free.
+These healthy zucchini muffins are sweetened with date syrup, vegan, oil-free and gluten-free.
 These muffins are made with zucchini, yes a vegetable, but so super delicious and fluffy.

 - ⅓ cup (85 gr) apple sauce